kwangkim/CS203/plan.md

 c++ ref vs c++ ref
 http://stackoverflow.com/questions/979814/c-references-and-java-references

-pass by pointer is actually copy constructor.
+pass by pointer is using actually a copy constructor.
 ```
 #include <iostream>
 using namespace std;